Azure/azure-docs-powershell-samples/azure-migrate/dependencies-at-scale/README.md

 ```PowerShell
 Get-AzMigDiscoveredVMwareVMs -ResourceGroupName "FabrikamDemoRG" -ProjectName "FabrikamDemoProject" -OutputCsvFile "FabrikamDemo_VMs.csv"
 ```
+> Please note the project name in the above query is the same one that is displayed in the Azure Portal.

 In the file, you can see the VM display name, current status of dependency collection and the ARM ID of all discovered VMs.